bserdar/watermelon/readme.md

 Watermelon is procedural, not declarative.
 However, if you can write idempotent infrastructure code, you can use it as a declarative tool as well.
-It is very hard to write declararive rules for things such as run a command, reboot, then install more stuff.
+It is very hard to write declarative rules for things such as install packages, reboot, then continue with other tasks.

 ## Install